-Name A unique name to identify the LDAD conver Name A unique name to identify the LDAP server.
-Server Name/IP IP address or FQDN of the LDAP server.
-Port The port for LDAP traffic.
+A unique name to identify the LDAP server.
+IP address or FQDN of the LDAP server.
+The port for LDAP traffic.
 The default port is 389.
-Common Name Common name identifier of the LDAP server.
+Common name identifier of the LDAP server.
 Most LDAP servers use cn.
 Some servers use other common name identifiers such as uid.
-Distinguished Name Distinguished name used to look up entries on LDAP servers.
+Distinguished name used to look up entries on LDAP servers.
 The distinguished name reflects the hierarchy of LDAP database object classes above the common name identifier.
-Bind Type The type of binding for LDAP authentication: SimpleAnonymousRegular Username When the Bind Type is set to Regular, enter the user name.
-Password When the Bind Type is set to Regular, enter the password.
-Enable Secure Connection Use a secure LDAP server connection for authentication.
-Protocol When Enable Secure Connection is selected, select LDAPS or STARTTLS.
-CA Certificate When Enable Secure Connection is selected, select a CA Certificate.
+The type of binding for LDAP authentication: SimpleAnonymousRegular When the Bind Type is set to Regular, enter the user name.
+When the Bind Type is set to Regular, enter the password.
+Use a secure LDAP server connection for authentication.
+When Enable Secure Connection is selected, select LDAPS or STARTTLS.
+When Enable Secure Connection is selected, select a CA Certificate.